MaggGomes/flask/esof/docs/assignment3.md

  * sessions - Implements cookie based sessions based on itsdangerous.
  * debugHelpers - Various helpers to make the development experience better.
  * app -  This module implements the central WSGI application object.
- * cli - A simple command line application to run Flask apps.
+ * cli - A simple command line application to run flask apps.
  * exthook -  Redirect imports for extensions.
  * templating - Implements the bridge to Jinja2.
  * views - This module provides class-based views inspired by the ones in Django.